C-Chads/tinygl/README.md

 the "Chad Math Library" has been included (CC0, public domain) for your programming needs.

 it is simd accelerated on supported platforms, but it contains ZERO platform-specific code- it relies on an optimizing compiler to get vectorized ops.
+SIMD acceleration is improved by enabling alignas.

 NOTE: There are graphical artifacts visible in these gifs which have been corrected in this version of the library.